audreyseo/xstitch-abc/README.md

 There are a couple of sample files that you can download as well, in `samples/alphabets/myalphabet.json` and `samples/csvs/myalphabet.csv`.

-To test out parsing, you can run `python -m xstitch_alphabet.parse -a -s myalphabet.csv -o myalphabet.json`, which will produce a `myalphabet.json` file.
+To test out parsing, you can run `python -m xstitch_abcs.parse -a -s myalphabet.csv -o myalphabet.json`, which will produce a `myalphabet.json` file.

-Then you can try out the transcriber by running `python -m xstitch_alphabet.write --message 'HelloWorld!' myalphabet1.json`, which should produce
+Then you can try out the transcriber by running `python -m xstitch_abcs.write --message 'HelloWorld!' myalphabet1.json`, which should produce

 ```